-Toyota believes that it is critical to appoint individuals who are capable of contributing to decision-making aimed at sustainable growth into the future by practicing "product-centered and region-centered management" in keeping with the spirit of the Toyoda Principles, which set forth its founding philosophy.
+Toyota believes that it is critical to appoint individuals who practice "product-centered and region-centered management" and contribute to decision-making aimed at sustainable growth into the future based on the "Toyota Philosophy".
 Moreover, these individuals should be able to play a significant role in transforming Toyota into a "mobility company" through responding to electrification, intelligence, and diversification and external partnerships based on trust and friendship and internal two-way interactive teamwork, while working towards solutions for social challenges such as the climate change issue.
 Toyota maintains its board of directors and senior management at an adequate size, and ensures they are overall balanced and diverse, including from the perspective of gender and nationality.
 Three outside members of the board of directors have been appointed in order to further reflect the opinions of those from outside the company in management's decision-making process.
-Toyota has six audit & supervisory board members, four of whom are outside audit & supervisory board members.
-In order to be prepared in the event Toyota lacks the number of audit & supervisory board members required by law, one substitute audit & supervisory board member has been appointed pursuant to Article 329, Paragraph 3 of the Companies Act.
+Toyota has six audit & supervisory board members, four of whom are outside audit & supervisory board members required by law, one substitute audit & supervisory board member has been appointed pursuant to Article 329, Paragraph 3 of the Companies Act.